chaaugiang/Dynamo-Soccer-Club-Database-Management/README.md

 7. Sorting: Organize query results using ORDER BY, GROUP BY to sort data based on specific criteria.
 8. Subqueries: Incorporate subqueries within queries to perform comparisons and calculations.

+## My Specific Contribution:

+### 1. Mock Data Generation

+#### Description: I was responsible for generating realistic mock data for the project.
+This involved creating datasets that would accurately represent the different entities and relationships within the Dynamo Soccer Club.
+#### Tool Used: Mockaroo

+### 2. Reverse Engineering into SQL Data Model
+#### Description: I reverse-engineered the generated mock data into a structured SQL data model.
+#### Steps Taken:
+##### - Analyzed the mock data to identify key entities and their relationships.
+##### - Defined primary keys, foreign keys, and other constraints to maintain data integrity.
+##### - Establishing relationships using foreign keys to ensure referential integrity (e.g., team_id in the players table referencing teams table).
+##### - Ensured the database was in at least the Third Normal Form (3NF) to enhance data integrity and reduce redundancy.

+### 3. SQL Queries Development
+##### - Description: I developed several SQL queries to extract, transform, and analyze the data, providing actionable insights for DSC management.

 ## Insights Provided by This Project